rossillingworth/tesb-rt-se/examples/cxf/jaxws-cxf-sts-advanced/README.txt

 2.)
 Navigate to the client folder:

- * To run the client in a standalone manner, run mvn clean install exec:exec.
+ * To run the client in a standalone manner, run mvn exec:exec.

  * Alternatively, it is possible to run the client from within the OSGi container.